lamini-ai/lamini-examples/prompt_engineering.md

 such as
 * `"If you cannot generate a confident or accurate response, please reply with \"I don't know\"."`

-### Use Correct Grammar and Syntax
+### Use Correct Spacing, Grammar and Syntax

-Using correct grammar and syntax is crucial in prompts to ensure the model understands the request accurately and generates coherent responses.
+Using correct spacing, grammar and syntax is crucial in prompts to ensure the model understands the request accurately and generates coherent responses.

+Bad Spacing

+:x: `"   Generate  a  paragraph  about  the  importance  of  recycling.   "`

+:white_check_mark: `Generate a paragraph about the importance of recycling."`

+Bad Grammar and Syntax

 :x: `"write me a poem about sunsets beautiful red and orange."`